Tunisia Country Commercial Guide

 Methods of Payment

-Local law prohibits the export of foreign currency from Tunisia to pay for imports prior to the presentation of bank documents confirming that the merchandise was shipped to the country.
-Usually, a freight forwarder or Tunisian Customs documents fulfill this requirement.
-In past transactions, U.S. exporters have used confirmed irrevocable letters of credit, or letters of credit that authorize “payment against documents.”
+Local law prohibits the export of foreign currency from Tunisia to pay for imports without first submitting to the bank documents confirming that the merchandise was shipped.
+Usually, a freight forwarder or Tunisian Customs documentation fulfills this requirement.
+In past transactions, U.S. exporters have used confirmed irrevocable letters of credit or letters of credit that authorize “payment against documents.”

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.